-The preparation of a Capital Improvement Program is normally the joint responsibility between the community administrator or plan commission, various staff, governing body, and citizen commissions.
+The preparation of a Capital Improvement Program is normally a joint responsibility of the community administrator or plan commission, various staff, governing body, and citizen commissions.
 The preparation of a capital improvement program may vary from community to community depending on local preferences, the local form of government and available staff.
 In communities that have a community development plan or comprehensive plan, a planning agency review of the proposed capital improvement program is desirable.